inURwhey/transparent-talent-monorepo/Documentation/PROTOCOLS.md

     *   Run `npx shadcn@latest add <component-name>` (e.g., `npx shadcn@latest add collapsible`).
 The `shadcn-ui` CLI is deprecated.
     *   **Mandate: Always prefer to use official Shadcn UI components** over custom implementations or workarounds where a suitable Shadcn component exists.
 If a Shadcn component behaves unexpectedly, the first step is to consult its official documentation and examples for proper usage, especially regarding `value` props for controlled components (e.g., `Select` components often expect `""` to show a placeholder, not `undefined`).
     *   **Confirm successful installation locally** before proceeding with code that uses the new component or pushing changes.

+### Task Handoff Protocol v1.0
+*   **Objective:** To ensure a seamless transition of work from a "Pro Breakdown" session to a "Flash Execute" session by creating a self-contained, explicit set of instructions.
+*   **Trigger:** At the conclusion of a "Pro Breakdown" session, immediately after the architectural work (like a DB migration) is complete and before the `END_PROMPT`.
+*   **Workflow:**
+    1.  **Acknowledge Breakdown Completion:** The Pro model will state that the architectural planning is complete.
+    2.  **Generate Handoff Brief:** The Pro model will generate a new, temporary markdown document named `TASK_HANDOFF.md`.
+This document will contain:
+        *   **Objective:** A clear, one-sentence goal for the task.
+        *   **Acceptance Criteria:** A bulleted list of what must be true for the task to be considered complete.
+        *   **Relevant Files:** A list of all files that need to be modified.
+        *   **Contextual Snippets:** The exact SQL scripts that were run, and the `\d <table_name>` output for any modified tables.
+This provides the Flash model with all necessary schema information without needing the full chat history.
+    3.  **Instruct User:** The Pro model will instruct the user to save this `TASK_HANDOFF.md` file and provide it as the *primary context* for the next Flash session.

 ### Clerk Interaction Protocol v1.0
 *Objective:* To prevent debugging cycles and ensure correctness when modifying authentication code related to the `@clerk/nextjs` library.